zeeshan-nasir/zeeshan-nasir/README.md

 <br>

 <p align="center">Seasoned web developer with a knack for building scalable apps, pixel-perfect UIs, and years of experience in building complex web applications.
-Currently, I am working as an SDE-I at Attentive AI, where I am leading the frontend development for the AutoMeasure product, which automates property measurement using aerial imagery and blueprint plans.
+Currently, I am working as an SDE-I at Attentive AI, where I am leading the frontend development for the AutoMeasure product, which automates property measurement using aerial imagery and blueprint plans.</p>

-It utilizes the JavaScript libraries such as React.js and OpenLayers.</p>
+<p align="center">It utilizes the JavaScript libraries such as React.js and OpenLayers.</p>

 <br>